system-transparency/system-transparency/README.md

 * Look at the system time, look at the timestamp on `STDATA/stboot/etc/system_time_fix`
 * Set system time to the latest.

 The OS is allowed to update this file.
-Especially if it’s an embedded system without a RTC.
+Especially if it’s an embedded system without an RTC.

 ## Boot Modes
 stboot supports two boot methods - Network and Local.
 In _Network_ mode stboot loads an OS package from a provisioning server.
 In _Local_ mode stboot loads an OS package from the STDATA partition on a local disk.
 Only one boot method at a time may be configured.

 ### Network Boot
 Network boot can be configured using either DHCP or a static network configuration.
-In case of static network stboot uses IP address, netmask, default gateway, and DNS server from `host_configuration.json`.
+In the case of a static network, stboot uses IP address, netmask, default gateway, and DNS server from `host_configuration.json`.
 The latest downloaded and verified OS package can be cached depending on settings in `security_configuration.json`.
 Older ones are removed.
 The cache directory is separate from the directory used by the Local boot method.

 Provisioning Server Communication:
 * The HTTPS root certificates are stored in the LinuxBoot initramfs